Fitness Bombshell Krissy Cela Shows Off Killer Figure & Flexes In Skimpy Black Bikini

 ⭐️I won’t be the person to tell you to do endless cardio… unless you want to.
 I won’t be the person who will advise you to cut out a food group to reach your “goals” quicker.
 I also will never be the person that will promote quick fixes and unsustainable results.
 Stop viewing your health as a quick fix, because at the end of it all you have you every single day for the rest of your life… so be gentle, work hard, be consistent and fuel your body with wholesome nutritional food.
 I train 3-5 days a week I love cooking my own food and knowing what I’m putting into my body!
 I have no idea how much I weigh and honestly I don’t even care I have crappy sessions / days / weeks and I have really great sessions too!
 I used to train to look a certain way now I train because it’s my escape from my reality, it’s my therapy and it’s my time to be present!
 I have stretch marks and i don’t even think twice about it… I’m like hey girl you good!
 I also help hundreds and thousands of women ALL around the WORLD❗️ focus on themselves for themselves…. to train a way that fits them and to eat a way they love!
 I’m proud of the entire @toneandsculptapp community.
 Thank you for always being my daily motivation to keep on going no matter what ????
 PS I had sweet potato in my mouth as I was filming this teheheheh

-The clip has only been live on her account for a short time but it’s already earning her a ton of attention from her 1 million-plus fans, racking up over 76,000 likes in addition to well over 1,500-plus comments.
-Some of her fans took to the post to let her know that she looks stunning while countless others applauded her hard work.
+The clip has only been live on her account for a short time but it’s already earning her a ton of attention from her 1 million-plus fans.
+So far, it’s racked up over 76,000 likes in addition to well over 1,500 comments.
+Some of her fans took to the post to let her know that she looked stunning while countless others applauded her hard work.
 A few more had no words and flooded the comments section with their choice of emoji.

 “Such perfect words.
 You’re incredible Krissy!
 Strong inside and outside- I look up to you tremendously,” one fan raved, adding a series of heart emoji.

 “I think stretch marks are beautiful!!
-No woman should be ashamed of them!,” a second fan added.
+No woman should be ashamed of them!” a second follower added.

-“I actually love you Krissy wow, you are so strong, you freaking go girl,” one more gushed along with a few flame emoji.
+“I actually love you Krissy wow, you are so strong, you freaking go girl,” gushed a third along with a few flame emoji.

 Previously, The Inquisitr shared that another fitness model, Anna Victoria, showed off her own flawless figure in some seriously sexy workout gear.
 The social media sensation looked stunning in a peach sports bra that zipped in the middle, showing off her taut tummy.
-Victoria paired the top with some tight gray leggings that showed off her trim legs and it comes as no surprise that it racked up over 13,000 likes.
+Victoria paired the top with some tight gray leggings that showed off her trim legs.
+It comes as no surprise that her post racked up over 13,000 likes.